 The UW is required to enroll in E-Verify within thirty (30) calendar days after the UW signs a federal contract or subcontract that requires participation in E-Verify as a term of the contract.

-II.
 Employees Covered by E-Verify Requirements

 Which employees must my department check through the E-Verify system?